AUSTRALIA AND NEW ZEALAND | WINTER 2018

 - Welcome BBQ in Melbourne and pizza party in Auckland

 - Housing accommodations during break weeks

 - Fees for some sporting, telephone, and internet facilities

 - Independent travel and expenses during and after the program

 - Anything not specified as included in the program

 If you are applying for financial aid to pay for your program, you must indicate this on your application form.
 Your application form must be accompanied by a deposit of $450 (non-refundable).
-Financial aid students are required to pay a minimum of 30% of the program fee by the October 20, 2017 deadline, accompanied by an award letter from their Financial Aid office.
-Any balances not covered by financial aid are also due by the October 20, 2017 deadline.
-All remaining balances must be received no later than November 10, 2017.
+Financial aid students are required to pay a minimum of 30 percent of the program fee by the Oct.
+20, 2017 deadline, accompanied by an award letter from their Financial Aid office.
+Any balances not covered by financial aid are also due by the Oct.
+20, 2017 deadline.
+All remaining balances must be received no later than Nov.
+10, 2017.

 To find out more, make an appointment with your study abroad advisor!